edap/breaking-two-things-at-once/01-two-eyes/README.md

 Make a compelling composition just playing with the background color, the color of the objects and the transparencies.

+Read the `Intro to graphics` chapter linked in the references.

 ### References
 [The Interaction of Colors](https://www.goodreads.com/book/show/111113.Interaction_of_Color) by Joseph Albers.